 Further analysis of a Sample Prior to or During Results Management

-There shall be no limitation on the authority of a laboratory to conduct repeat or additional analysis on a Sample prior to the time DFSNZ notifies an Athlete that the Sample is the basis for a Rule 2.1 anti-doping rule violation charge.
-If after such notification DFSNZ wishes to conduct additional analysis on the Sample, it may do so with the consent of the Athlete or approval from a hearing body.
+There shall be no limitation on the authority of a laboratory to conduct repeat or additional analysis on a Sample prior to the time the Commission notifies an Athlete that the Sample is the basis for a Rule 2.1 anti-doping rule violation charge.
+If after such notification the Commission wishes to conduct additional analysis on the Sample, it may do so with the consent of the Athlete or approval from a hearing body.

 Further Analysis of a Sample After it has been Reported as Negative or has Otherwise not Resulted in an Anti-Doping Rule Violation Charge.

-After a laboratory has reported a Sample as negative, or the Sample has not otherwise resulted in an anti-doping rule violation charge, it may be stored and subjected to further analyses for the purposes of Rule 6.2 at any time exclusively at the direction of either DFSNZ or WADA.
-Any other Anti-Doping Organisation with authority to test the Athlete that wishes to conduct further analysis on a stored Sample may do so with the permission of DFSNZ or WADA, and shall be responsible for any follow-up Results Management.
+After a laboratory has reported a Sample as negative, or the Sample has not otherwise resulted in an anti-doping rule violation charge, it may be stored and subjected to further analyses for the purposes of Rule 6.2 at any time exclusively at the direction of either the Commission or WADA.
+Any other Anti-Doping Organisation with authority to test the Athlete that wishes to conduct further analysis on a stored Sample may do so with the permission of the Commission or WADA, and shall be responsible for any follow-up Results Management.
 Any Sample storage or further analysis initiated by WADA or another Anti-Doping Organisation shall be at WADA’s or that other organisation’s expense.
 Further analysis of Samples shall conform with the requirements of the International Standard for Laboratories.

 Split of A or B Sample

-Where WADA, DFSNZ, other Anti-Doping Organisation with Results Management authority and/or a WADA-accredited laboratory (with approval from WADA or DFSNZ or other Anti- Doping Organisation with Results Management authority) wishes to split an A or B Sample for the purpose of using the first part of the split Sample for an A Sample analysis and the second part of the split Sample for confirmation, then the procedures set forth in the International Standard for Laboratories shall be followed.
+Where WADA, the Commission, other Anti-Doping Organisation with Results Management authority and/or a WADA-accredited laboratory (with approval from WADA or the Commission or other Anti- Doping Organisation with Results Management authority) wishes to split an A or B Sample for the purpose of using the first part of the split Sample for an A Sample analysis and the second part of the split Sample for confirmation, then the procedures set forth in the International Standard for Laboratories shall be followed.

 WADA’s Right to Take Possession of Samples and Data

-WADA may, in its sole discretion at any time, with or without prior notice, take physical possession of any Sample and related analytical data or information in the possession of a laboratory or DFSNZ.
-Upon request by WADA, the laboratory or DFSNZ in possession of the Sample or data shall immediately grant access to and enable WADA to take physical possession of the Sample or data.
-If WADA has not provided prior notice to the laboratory or DFSNZ before taking possession of a Sample or data, it shall provide such notice to the laboratory and DFSNZ or other Anti-Doping Organisation whose Samples or data have been taken by WADA within a reasonable time after taking possession.
+WADA may, in its sole discretion at any time, with or without prior notice, take physical possession of any Sample and related analytical data or information in the possession of a laboratory or the Commission.
+Upon request by WADA, the laboratory or the Commission in possession of the Sample or data shall immediately grant access to and enable WADA to take physical possession of the Sample or data.
+If WADA has not provided prior notice to the laboratory or the Commission before taking possession of a Sample or data, it shall provide such notice to the laboratory and the Commission or other Anti-Doping Organisation whose Samples or data have been taken by WADA within a reasonable time after taking possession.
 After analysis and any investigation of a seized Sample or data, WADA may direct another Anti-Doping Organisation with authority to test the Athlete to assume Results Management responsibility for the Sample or data if a potential anti-doping rule violation is discovered.

 Obtaining information at Sample Collection

-Where DFSNZ carries out or attempts to carry out Sample collection it will obtain all relevant information and complete all appropriate documentation to support any possible allegation that there has been a refusal to submit to Sample collection contrary to Rule 2.3 or any other anti- doping rule violation under Rules 2.1 to 2.11.
-Information obtained before, during, or after Sample collection and completed documentation will be forwarded to DFSNZ by the Doping Control Officer for further consideration and investigation by DFSNZ.
+Where the Commission carries out or attempts to carry out Sample collection it will obtain all relevant information and complete all appropriate documentation to support any possible allegation that there has been a refusal to submit to Sample collection contrary to Rule 2.3 or any other anti- doping rule violation under Rules 2.1 to 2.11.
+Information obtained before, during, or after Sample collection and completed documentation will be forwarded to the Commission by the Doping Control Officer for further consideration and investigation by the Commission.